The Life and Art of Dante Gabriel Rossetti

 What Is Pre-Raphaelitism?

 An artistic movement based on the foundation and principles of the 19th-century artists and writers who sought to recreate and restore the practice thought to be used of Italian art before Raphael

 Other Members of the BrotherhoodClick thumbnail to view full-size

 The Doctrine of the Brotherhood

 Founded on Romanticism

 From the beginning, the Brotherhood stood firm on Romanticism.
 With this ideal, the fellowship worshiped medieval culture and heightened its fascination with a mix of spiritualism and realism.
-Though Hunt and Millais preferred the path to realism, Rossetti remained captivated by Medievalism causing a sense of resentment but nonetheless did not cause the group any permanent damage due to their beliefs on freedom of thought and interpretation.
+Though Hunt and Millais preferred the path to authenticity, Rossetti remained captivated by Medievalism causing a sense of resentment but did not cause the group any permanent damage due to their beliefs on freedom of thought and interpretation.

 The artistic circle centered their paintings around the beauty of glorious women.
-Rossetti worshiped this ideal and felt that he could find the reflection of his own soul in the face of women as theorized by writer Richard Cammel in his 1933 work about the artist "Dante Gabriel Rossetti and the Philosophy of Love", which he so eloquently suggests:
+Rossetti worshiped this ideal and felt that he could find the reflection of his soul in the face of women as theorized by writer Richard Cammel in his 1933 work about the artist "Dante Gabriel Rossetti and the Philosophy of Love," which he so eloquently suggests:

 "The soul of a man is incomplete and must seek out its complement, in the soul of the one woman, its affinity.
 Not by all men, in this pilgrimage of life, is the complemental soul found or findable; but somewhere in the infinitely mysterious passage of the human spirit to its Eternal Goal will the two half-souls meet and, uniting, create of themselves that Union with the Divine Essence which is the sum of Attainment...Rossetti, an Italian under an alien sky, taught his pre-Raphaelite friends to paint the souls of women, and to portray each his own soul in the pensive countenance of his Beloved."